smartinez1123/Liatrio-Apprenticeship/README.md

 ### Running the Docker Conatiner
 In order to run the docker run:

-docker run -p 80:80 express-api
+docker run -d -p 80:80 express-api